 Who I Am

 I spent a decade (2003-2013) working in theoretical astrophysics and high performance computing, as a PhD candidate in Durham, England and then as a postdoc in Leiden, The Netherlands and finally in Chicago.
 Somewhere along the way I realized that I loved the computing more than the actual astrophysics and made the decision to move into industry and work on new and exciting areas.
-I am currently a data engineer and coder based in Chicago, IL.
-I currently work at Narrative Science, and some of my personal projects are available on my blog.
+I am currently a data engineer and engineering manager in Chicago, IL. and work at Packback.
+Some of my personal projects are available on my blog.

 - I was a computational astrophysicist at The University of Chicago and an associate fellow at the Kavli Institute for Cosmological Physics (2011-2013), where I worked on cosmic rays and black holes with Andrey Kravtsov and Nick Gnedin, and fueled my love of science communication by volunteering in the Adler planetarium.

 - I was a postdoctoral researcher at Leiden Observatory (2007-2011), where I worked mainly with Joop Schaye on (among other things) overwhelmingly large simulations of galaxy formation, metal enrichment of the intergalactic medium and the co-evolution of the black hole and galaxy populations.
 See my research page for further details.

 - I obtained my PhD on numerical modeling of the interstellar medium at Durham University (2003-2007) under the supervision of Tom Theuns.
 My PhD thesis is titled ‘Simulating Molecular Cloud Regulated Star Formation in Galaxies’.

 - My undergraduate education occured Nottingham University (1999-2003) where I achieved a 1st class MSci.
 (Hons) in Physics with Astronomy, and had a lot of fun.